Here are some tips to perfect in order to provide amazing customer service.

-Many of the articles I write or contribute to are typically focused on products or planograms. but I want to stresss that a succesful Speciality retail Store needs the following three things to work in concert in order to give a customer an amazing experience :
+Many of the articles I write or contribute to are typically focused on products, but I want to stress that a successful Specialty Retail Store needs the following 3 characteristics in order to give a customer an amazing experience :

-- Marketing/Advertising - Reacching the right customers and bringing them into the store
+- Marketing/Advertising - Reaching the right customers and bringing them into the store

-- Display/Planograms & Layout - The right products, price and selection, displayed in a way that grabs the customer's attention
+- Display & Layout - The right products, price and selection, displayed in a way that grabs the customer's attention

 - Knowledgeable, Well-trained Sales Staff - friendly employee who are ready to turn shoppers into buyers